 Where to Catch Live Music and Theater in Concord

 The B8 Theater Company is known for producing unique stagings of new material as well as modern interpretations of classics.
-Its season includes original works by local playwrights, world premier dramas, and well-known offerings like Shakepeare’s A Midsumer Night’s Dream.
+Its season includes original works by local playwrights, world premier dramas, and well-known offerings.
 For opera lovers, the Solo Opera features several performances a year, with a goal of making the art form affordable and accessible to the public.
 It has offered professional productions of such standards as Hansel and Gretel and the Gift of the Magi.

 Exploring the Local Culinary Scene